Mohamednajdawi/quiz_hub/docs/blog/social-media-posts.md

 - "Transform Your Study Routine with AI"
 - "Stop Creating Study Materials.
 Start Studying."
-- "Quiz Hub: Your AI Study Assistant is Here"
+- "Progrezz: Your AI Study Assistant is Here"
 - "20 Free AI Generations - No Credit Card Required"
 - "How to Study Smarter, Not Harder"
 - "New Feature: AI Chat with Your Documents"